localstack/docs/content/en/user-guide/cloud-pods/auto-load/index.md

   - /user-guide/cloud-pods/auto-load/
 ---

-Apart from loading Cloud Pods via either the [Command-Line Interface (CLI) Guide]({{< ref "pods-cli" >}}) or the web UI, you have the option to automatically load one or more Cloud Pods when the LocalStack container starts.
+Apart from loading Cloud Pods via either the [Command-Line Interface (CLI)]({{< ref "pods-cli" >}}) or the web UI, you have the option to automatically load one or more Cloud Pods when the LocalStack container starts.

 ## Using environmental variables